-There are four ways to get data from Consonance into the world.
+There are four main ways to get data from Consonance into the world.

 1. ONIX XML

 ONIX can be exported automatically to a number of supply chain recipients, according to their particular specifications for receiving it.
-Please note: the feeds are based on your existing relationships with suppliers.
+The feeds are based on your existing relationships with suppliers.
 We don’t set up the relationships; we set up the feeds.

-We format to the ONIX standard, but recipients often don’t.
+We cleave to the ONIX standard, but recipients often don’t.
 Read the Consonance rules of the not-standard-standard But we are well-versed in handling all of the variances.

 We have established feeds with many types of recipients: